neosy/elengrab/README.md

 docker service ls
 ```

-4. Access Elengrab at `http://<your-host-ip>:8080` and enjoy downloading videos and audio.
+4. Access Elengrab at `http://<your-host-ip>:8080` and start managing your personal video and audio content.